MaxY342/discord-bot/README.md

 - Clears the queue

 ## Pokemon
-- requires sqlite for db
+- Requires sqlite for db
 ### $pokemon_info
 - Gets universal info on a specified pokemon after $pokemon_info e.g. $pokemon_info <ins>pikachu</ins>
 ### $random_pokemon
 - Gets random pokemon and adds it to your collection
 ### $view_pokemon
-- Veiw your currently owned pokemon
+- View your currently owned pokemon